Class digits, inflexions and affixes

 More (double click / tap) : O 7 14

 The noun stems sinif/fik4 'bed' and pooq4 'bag' are combined into a stem siniffik-pooq4 'sleeping bag' which here has the inflexion (4).€0 (e,n) [singular, nominative].
-The two stems are connected by (4).-9 , whose origin is the same noun inflexion. "siniffik" 'a bed' can be analyzed as 'a place where (.Fvik) to sleep (sinik2)'.
+The two stems are connected by (4).-9 , whose origin is the same noun inflexion. "siniffik" 'a bed' can be analyzed as 'a place where (.Fvik) you sleep ("sinippoq")'.

 Greenlandic has the prefixes aa9 and taC9; they are added to the 12 demonstrative stems only, and in a more or less irregular way.
-Therefore I have entered the demonstratives in the stem dictionary (OseP) both without and with aa9 (before a vowel) and taC9: u6, aaju6 and aa6 (=u/na, =aaju/na and =aa/na), kan6 and takan6 (=kan/na, =kan/ani and =takanani), pav6 and tappav6 (=pan/na, =pav/ani and =tappav/ani), etc. taC9 refers to something previously mentioned, or it calls for attention like aa9 (prefix), aa0 (particle) and (0).aa (affix particle, enclitic).
+Therefore I have entered the demonstratives in the stem dictionary (OsP) both without and with aa9 and taC9: u6, aaju6 and aa6 (=u/na, =aaju/na and =aa/na), kan6 and takan6 (=kan/na, =kan/ani and =takan/ani), pav6 and tappav6 (=pan/na, =pav/ani and =tappav/ani), etc. taC9 refers to something previously mentioned, or it calls for attention like aa9 (prefix), aa0 (particle) and (0).aa (affix particle, enclitic).

 Greenlandic has many inflexions, and a Greenlandic stem may be expanded again and again with an affix.
 The suffix chain in a Greenlandic word is therefore often long.
 In Danish it is the stem chain that may be comparatively long.
 Greenlandic stem chains rarely contain more than one stem, and never more than two.

 749 of the affixes in the files i are marked with an "A" (for Affix) and a tentative translation, based on the dictionaries and their examples.
 You can see them in [Grammar]Affixes with a gloss I and II.
-(There are 748 if you see ".aluit" as plural of ".aluk".)
 A "B" (after "A" or alone) means that Oqaatsit gives at least one example of the affix.

 Lise Lennert Olsen and Gitte Hertling (in "Grønlandsk tilhængsliste" 1988) list 432 affixes and 13 affix particles.
 The second edition (2011) gives additional 5 and some more examples.
 Most of these affixes are productive.
 I have cited nearly 200 of the examples as a supplement to the dictionaries.